The Believers (TV series)

-The Believers (สาธุ) is a Thai crime drama television series.
-The series became available worldwide on Netflix on 27 March 2024.
-In May 2024, the series was renewed for a second season.
+The Believers (สาธุ) is a Thai crime drama television series depicting the use of Buddhist piety as a facade for criminal enterprise and mass deception.
+The first season of the series was released worldwide on Netflix on 27 March 2024.
+A second season was released globally on Netflix on 4 December 2025.

 Premise

 Following the failure of their start-up business, three entrepreneurs exploit the generously funded but loosely regulated system of donations to Buddhist temples.